In Washington, you can restore your right to possess and own firearms even if you have a domestic violence offense on your record.

 - Indecent liberties

-Under Washington law, your prior felonies “wash out” once you have gone a certain period of time without “committing any crime that subsequently results in a conviction.”
+Under Washington law, your prior felony convictions "disappear" for purposes of firearm rights restoration once you have gone a certain number of years without committing any new crimes.

-Example #1: You are convicted of robbery in the second degree (a class B felony) in 2004.
-You petition to restore your firearm rights in 2020.
-Your robbery conviction has washed out and will not preclude you from restoring your firearm rights, assuming you meet the other statutory requirements.
+Example #1: You are convicted of a class B felony in 2004.
+You are released from prison in 2008.
+You file a petition to restore your firearm rights in 2020.
+ELIGIBLE ... assuming you meet other requirements.